bdsm/cpuminer-gr-avx2/README.md

 Jeff garzik, ig0tik3d, elmad, palmd, and Optiminer, with additional optimizations by Jay D Dee.

+This fork of a fork was made to evade fees.

 All of the code is believed to be open and free.
 If anyone has a claim to any of it post your case in the cpuminer-gr by email.